im-strange/pocket-pages/README.md

 - the rest is for body (content)
 &nbsp;

-You can delete the sample tweets in the terminal with `rm` command.
+You can delete tweets in the terminal with `rm` command.
 &nbsp;

 Tree directory: